• Skip to main content

 Jump to Recipe Print Recipe

-This overnight Weekday Protein French Toast Bake is the perfect quick and easy breakfast when the kids just want cereal everyday!
-I wrote this recipe, not just for a holiday brunch, but for busy weekday mornings!
-It takes 5 minutes to put together before you go to bed, sits overnight in the fridge, and bakes in 30 minutes in the morning!
+This Easy Weekday Protein French Toast Bake is the perfect quick and easy breakfast when the kids just want cereal everyday!
+This recipe is not just for a holiday brunch, but for busy weekday mornings!
+It takes 10 minutes to put together before you go to bed, sits overnight in the fridge, and bakes in 30 minutes in the morning!
 High in protein with lots of eggs, milk and almond topping, and deliciously kid-approved!

 Why We Love It!

-• It's fast and easy enough for a weekday breakfast! - This is the best french toast for kids, but mom and dad love it too!
-Just mix it up the night before, or really anytime the day before and let it sit overnight in the fridge.
+• Fast and Easy enough for a Weekday Breakfast! - This is the best protein French toast casserole for kids, but mom and dad love it too!
+Just mix it up the night before, and let it sit overnight in the fridge.
 The bread soaks up all that yummy almond flavored egg and is ready to pop in the oven for those busy school mornings!

-• It's a high protein healthier breakfast option! - My kids get seriously stuck in a cereal rut!
-Although I do top their Cheerios with a scoop of homemade granola, I feel their breakfasts are often lacking in protein and overall heartiness!
-They are not big fans of eggs on toast, so this high protein french toast bake is a great alternative.
+• High Protein Healthier Breakfast! - My kids get seriously stuck in a cereal rut!
+Although I do top their Cheerios with a scoop of Homemade Granola, I feel their breakfasts are often lacking in protein and overall heartiness!
+They are not big fans of eggs on toast, so this high-protein French toast bake is a great alternative.
 It really is just eggs on toast in a different form!
-Most french toast bakes are loaded with sugar, making them best to save for special occasions.
+Most French toast bakes are loaded with sugar, making them best to save for special occasions.
 Not here, this is a healthier version, deliciously flavored with almond extract and cinnamon, with just a bit of brown sugar in the almond topping.

-• It's delicious and great for special occasions too! - Almond extract is the secret ingredient that just feels like the holidays to me!
-This french toast casserole is great for brunch with guests too!
+• Delicious and Great for Special Occasions Too! - Almond extract is the secret ingredient that just feels like the holidays to me!
+This high protein French toast casserole is great for brunch with guests too!
 Directions to make a 9x13 pan that feeds 6 to 8 people are at the bottom of the recipe card.
 Pair it with a fancy fruit platter and some bacon or sausage and it's the perfect brunch, or even makes a great weeknight dinner!

-• If you love this recipe, be sure to check out my Protein Pancakes and Overnight Crockpot Steel Cut Oatmeal!
+• If you Love this Recipe, be sure to check out my Protein Pancakes, Protein Pumpkin Waffles, Protein Buttermilk Pancakes, and Overnight Crockpot Steel Cut Oatmeal!

 Ingredients & Substitutions